pkolios/mackerel/tests/site/content/sub/document.md

+---
-Title: Some Sub Document
+title: Some Sub Document
-Template: subdocument.jhtml
+template: subdocument
+---

 We use this for testing and for reference!